dwpery/ClockWebApp/README.md

 100% Yes!
 Anyone can download and edit the code.
 If you add a feature that you think the main version should have submit the code in a feature request and it will be added in 1 - 2 updates time if it is good and credit will be given.
 Check the license for more details.

+If you edit the code then implement it into your OS change the build info, where it says '(Official Build)' replace it with your name / company name

 ## How do i submit a bug report / feature request?

 Go to the GitHub Repositorie (https://github.com/SpicyPTV/ClockWebApp) and click on the issues tab, once there create a new issue.
 Then you must select between three options: